David Messina

 David Messina (born 1974) is an Italian comics artist.

 Early life

-David Messina was born in 1974 in Rome Italy.
-He graduated from the Scuola Internazionale di Comics (International School of Comics) in Rome.
+David Messina was born in 1974 in Rome.
+He graduated from the Scuola Internazionale di Comics in Rome.

 Career

-David Messina did storyboarding and character design in the animation industry and also worked in graphic design before breaking into comics.
+David Messina did storyboarding and character design in the animation industry and also worked in graphic design before moving into comics.

 He has published erotic comic books for the Spanish, Italian and French markets.
-He broke into the American comics industry in 2005.
-He has done work for IDW Publishing, Marvel Comics, Image Comics, Devil's Due Publishing and DC Comics.
+He moved into the American comics industry in 2005.
+He has worked for IDW Publishing, Marvel Comics, Image Comics, Devil's Due Publishing and DC Comics.

-Since 2002 Messina has taught at his alma mater, the Scuola Internazionale di Comics in Rome, Italy.
+Since 2002, Messina has taught at his alma mater, the Scuola Internazionale di Comics.